Did you know that electronic waste is fastest growing waste stream globally?

 Staples — Also recycles electronics at local stores.

-BE AWARE THAT YOU ARE RESPONSIBLE FOR REMOVING ANY PERSONAL DATA FROM YOUR DEVICES PRIOR TO DISPOSING OF THEM.
-Disposal paths may not be secure and, while unlikely, it is possible that miscreants could recover data from discarded devices.
-To learn how to remove personal information from your device before you recycle it, check out
+If dropping off any equipment at Staples or Best Buy, BE AWARE THAT YOU ARE RESPONSIBLE FOR REMOVING ANY PERSONAL DATA FROM YOUR DEVICES.
+To learn how to remove personal information from your device before you drop it off, check out

 NY Times Wirecutter: How to Securely Wipe your Computer, Phone, or Tablet.
 (PDF as of 1/31/22)